a79lee/Alvin-Portfolio/_posts/2016-01-08-castle-clashers.md

 One of my favourite courses this term (and increasingly becoming one of my favourite courses I've taken in my undergraduate career) is the Introduction to Game Design course taught by Dr. Lennart Nacke.
 This is the first formal game design course that I've taken and I've been learning a lot about fundamental game design concepts.
 The concepts are quite interesting and and line up with my career goals to work as a game designer.

-The first project involved designing and building a prototype for a territorial aqisition game in a group of 5.
+The first project involved designing and building a prototype for a territorial acquisition game in a group of 5.
 The idea that was eventually chosen by our group was initially brought up by one of our members and was inspired by games such as Risk and Valkyria Chronicles.
 The game supports 2-4 players however it is recommended that it be played with 4.
 The goal of the game is essentially to capture as many castles as possible, and after 12 rounds whoever has the most castles wins.

 ### Game Rules